A New Data Integration Framework for Covid-19 Social Media Information: Methodology

-\subsubsection{Bing sentiment score (\texttt{Bing})}
+\item \textbf{Bing sentiment score (\texttt{Bing})}

 The best model for \texttt{Bing} was the Normal-Exponential-$t$ (NET) distribution.
-This is again a four parameter continuous distribution, belonging the GAMLSS family, which was introduced by \cite{rigby1994robust}.
+This is again a four parameter continuous distribution belonging the GAMLSS family \cite{rigby1994robust}.
 The parameters are: mean ($\mu$), scaling ($\sigma$), first kurtosis parameter ($\nu$) and second kurtosis parameter ($\tau$).
-The pdf of the NET model is given by
+As with the previous marginals, we assumed that the parameter $\mu$ of the NET model is related to time.